San Diego Delay in Insurance Payment Attorney

 An unreasonable delay in payment can be frustrating, especially at a time when a claimant needs benefits most.
 Claimants should take the following actions to receive payment of a claim:

 - Don’t give up.
 Insurance companies purposely delay payments in hopes that a claimant will give up on his or her right to compensation, saving the company money.

 - Save copies of all correspondence and forms sent by the insurance company.

-- Contact an attorney to discuss legal options for recourse.
+- Contact an insurance attorney to discuss legal options for recourse.

-The attorneys at Dawson & Rosenthal, P.C. have a concentrated focus on insurance bad faith law.
-Contact our San Diego office today to schedule a free case review.
+The San Diego bad faith insurance attorneys at Dawson & Rosenthal, P.C. have a concentrated focus on insurance bad faith law.
+Contact our law office today to schedule a free case review.
 We offer our services on a contingency-fee basis, so you’ll only owe attorney’s fees if we obtain a judgment or settlement on your behalf.